 Free POS offers also lock business owners into a long-term contract, sometimes as long as five years.
 U.S. Bureau of Labor Statistics data shows that about 20 percent of new businesses don’t survive past one year, and 30 percent won’t make it to their second anniversary.
 If a business that has a free POS contract fails, however, the merchant is still under contract for the full term.

-If the payments company you work with can support any processor, you can recommend POS and payments vendors who are new-business friendly.
+If the payments company or payments integration partner you work with can support any processor, you can recommend POS and payments vendors who are new-business friendly.
 The solution you build can remove some of the risk of signing contracts by finding companies willing to agree to less punitive terms if the business should close.

 3. More payment options